NUS-CEG5203/assignments/docs/General/Installing_Vitis.md

 The complete development suite from AMD/Xilinx is also called Vitis, which includes Vivado - i.e., if you install Vitis, Vivado also gets installed.
 Vitis is used for the software part, Vivado is used for the hardware part.

 Installation in Linux is recommended, especially if you want to explore more.
 Some tools/features such as AI Engine Development Flow, Petalinux, etc are available only for Linux.
 The performance and stability are generally better under Linux too.
-The basic requirements in EE4218 can be met by a Windows installation.
-WSL2 seems to work too but YMMV.
+The basic requirements in can be met by a Windows installation.
+WSL2 seems to work too, but YMMV.

 Vitis IDE has switched from Eclipse-based to Visual Studio Code-based.
 If you are using an older version of Vitis, it is better to stay with the Eclipse-based 'Vitis Classic' IDE as the VS based 'Vitis IDE' in these versions have rough edges (e.g.: driver generation for peripherals in PL).
 Newer (>=2024.x) versions of Vitis based on VS code is ok though, and is recommended.